DamOConnor/Fabric-IaC/README.md

 az deployment sub create --location <location> --template-file bicep/main.bicep --name dep-uksouth01
 ```

+- Set the parameter `<location>` in line with the intended Azure region (eg uksouth, francecentral etc) but note this argument is just the location of the deployment metadata.

-Enter the admin email for the subscription and location when prompted.
+- Enter the admin email for the subscription and location when prompted.
 When the deployment completes successfully go to step 3.

 3. Authorise the arm connection
 - Go to the Azure portal (https://portal.azure.com)